rlachivirus/WEbook/README.md

 ## Modals

 A modal is rendered when you create/edit a post or edit your profile.
-In the modal, you are able to type anything you desire and also uplaod pictures.
-The modal also allows you to previe pictures you are about to upload.
+In the modal, you are able to type anything you desire and also upload pictures.
+The modal also allows you to preview pictures you are about to upload.

 <img src="app/assets/images/readMePictures/createPost.png" width="50%" height="auto"/><img src="app/assets/images/readMePictures/editProfile.png" width="50%" height="auto"/>